Taitava/silverstripe-assetcommitter/README.md

 ## TODO & BUGS
 ### For a 1.0 release:
 - Fix an issue with renamed/moved _folders_.
+See #1.
 - Handle file overwriting.
 I'm not sure how it goes right now, will it first perform a deletion commit and then a creation commit?
+See #2.
 - Do not try to commit ignored files.
+See #3.

 ### Can be done later:
-- Make it possible to use a subfolder of `assets as the repository root directory.
-This way not all of the assets would have to be brought into version control.
-The issue preventing this currently is the fact that the module always tries to commit all asset files without checking if they reside in the repository directory or not.
+- Make it possible to use a subfolder of `assets` as the repository root directory.
+See #4.
 - Create a `BuildTask` that could be ran to init a git repository.
 This would also setup a default author for the repository.
 - Create a `BuildTask` that could be ran to check that the git repository can be properly accessed (exists and is writable).